saintaardvark/landle/README.md

      apt-get install libconfig-simple-perl libjson-xs-perl

-## Shortcomings
+## Shortcomings and TODO

+Bad:

-* Direct fetch of Github v3 API URLs rather than using something like [Pithub][1]
+* Direct fetch/parsing of Github v3 API URLs rather than using something like [Pithub][1]
-* While it (so far) works for me, it's pretty young just yet.
+* Direct running of git commands rather than using Perl Git module

+TODO:

+* Look for .landlerc in pwd, home directory or other specified directory
+* Per-repo hooks using project sections in .landlerc

 ## License